-Please note: When I made this prop (in a three-day panic before Gen Con) I was not intending to produce a tutorial on the method, so the only photos I have are the ones I took for my own documentation.
-I’ve had so many questions and requests that I’ve tried to put together a tutorial anyway, but since there are several steps that I don’t have any pictures of, you’ll have to employ your reading comprehension skills to follow along. 🙂
+Please note: When I made this prop (in a three-day panic before Gen Con) I was not really intending to produce a tutorial on the method, so the only photos I have are the ones I took for my own documentation/judging binder.
+I’ve had so many questions and requests that I’ve tried to put together a tutorial anyway, but since there are several steps that I don’t have any pictures of, you’ll have to employ your reading comprehension skills to follow along. ?

 - 1″ extruded polystyrene insulation foam